zinh/zinh.github.io/_posts/2020-03-25-build-a-react-part-01-dom-creation.markdown

 Now, if we look at `children` part, we can see there are two types of children:
   - The one created by `React.createElement`
-  - A simple string such as the string "Search" in above example.
+  - A simple string such as the string "Search" in `React.createElement("label", null, "Search"),`

-So, to unite these two types, we have to change our function a little bit.
+So, to unite these two types, we need to change our function a little bit.
-If it's a string, we will return an element with type `TEXT_NODE` and only one props which is its text content.
+If it's a string, we will return an element with type of `TEXT_NODE` and only one props which is its text content.
 Of course, there are more types in React, in fact, 2 more: Class component and functional component.
 We will implement these types in later posts.

 ```js